xin-hedera/hedera-mirror-node/docs/monitor/README.md

 documentation.

-First, make sure the monitor is configured to talk to the correct Hedera network by setting `hedera.mirror.monitor.network` to
+First, make sure the monitor is configured to talk to the correct Hedera network by setting `hiero.mirror.monitor.network` to
 `MAINNET`, `PREVIEWNET` or `TESTNET`.
-If you are not using one of these public environments, the network can be set to `OTHER`, and `hedera.mirror.monitor.nodes` and `hedera.mirror.monitor.mirrorNode` properties should be filled in.
+If you are not using one of these public environments, the network can be set to `OTHER`, and `hiero.mirror.monitor.nodes` and `hiero.mirror.monitor.mirrorNode` properties should be filled in.

-Additionally, the operator information in `hedera.mirror.monitor.operator` is required and needs to be populated with a valid payer account ID and its private key.
+Additionally, the operator information in `hiero.mirror.monitor.operator` is required and needs to be populated with a valid payer account ID and its private key.
 Ensure this account has the necessary funds to publish transactions at the rate you desire.
 The following is an example with a custom network configured: